mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Similarly, reaction fuel calculations are not as simple as they might at first appear.
 One hour at maximum thrust translates to 16 hours of constant 1g acceleration.
-A Dart will normally undertake short patrols of under four hours’ duration or be launched from a ship or ground station as an interceptor.
+A Dart will normally undertake short patrols of under four hours' duration or be launched from a ship or ground station as an interceptor.
 In the latter case high acceleration will be applied early to ensure a rapid climb to orbit and intercept, but most maneuvers will be made at a more modest rate.
 By coasting much of the way a Dart can